reddevill007/System-Design-Simplified/README.md

 ### **Advantages of Read Committed**

 1. **Prevents Dirty Reads**:
-   - Ensures that transactions don't read uncommitted (and potentially invalid) data.
+   - Ensures that transactions don’t read uncommitted (and potentially invalid) data.
 2. **Better Concurrency**:
    - Other transactions can still read committed data without being completely blocked by locks.
 3. **Widely Used**:
-   - It's a **default isolation level** in many databases (like PostgreSQL and Oracle) because it provides a good balance between performance and consistency.
+   - It’s a **default isolation level** in many databases (like PostgreSQL and Oracle) because it provides a good balance between performance and consistency.

 ---